KennethTrecy/chearmyp_token/README.md

-# Chearmyp Lexer
+# Chearmyp Token
-A lexer for Chearmyp language.
+A concrete implementation of tokens for Chearmyp language.

 This library represents the source as a queue of tokens.

 ## Origin
-It was in a repository with the parser library.
-Yet it has been forked as some possible use cases may not need as parser.
+It was in a repository with the lexer library.
+Yet, it has been forked for better development of future libraries.

 ## Tokens
 The tokens only contain the most important data of a Chearmyp node.
 For example, a simplex node can